amber-lang/amber-docs/docs/by_example/sh_tester.md

-# ShellCheck tester

 This script is used within the project to automate the process of identifying any ShellCheck validation issues in our test cases after they are compiled to Bash scripts.

 > The script loops through all files in the Amber project's standard library test folder (`src/tests/stdlib/`), compiles each test to a Bash script, and then runs ShellCheck on the resulting script.
 > If ShellCheck detects any issues (i.e., returns a non-zero exit code), the script generates a `.txt` report detailing the problems found.
 This report is stored in a designated temporary directory (`/tmp/amber-sc-tests`).

 ```ab